 These are four possible ways to avoid sports injuries while continuing to play sports:

 - Use protective gear whenever you can.
 We understand that some sports require the use of protective gear to help prevent injuries and that they are necessary.
 Talk with coaches about this required equipment and find out about optional protective equipment that can also help keep your child safe.

-- Although few forget to do so, it is very important to warm up before playing sports.
+- Warm up.
+Although few forget to do so, it is very important to warm up before playing sports.
 It is not a good idea to start exercising without a previous warm up.
 You shouldn’t even stretch without warming up before.
 Ask a specialist the best warm up stretches and exercises to avoid injuries.

 - Keep others in mind.
 When driving on the road, we must keep in mind the rules to avoid accidents and hurting ourselves and other people.
 The same thing happens in sports.
 Injuries are always reduced when the rules of the sport are respected.
 While some rules aren’t about protection, just fouls and point, some protect players.
 Other rules are also about respecting other players and working as a team.

 - Stop if you’re in pain.
 This advice is very important, and many ignore it because they think it has nothing to do with them.
 But, stop playing sports when you feel pain or feel that something is not going well.
 Most of the serious injuries in sports come from when an athlete continues to play through pain or does not recover properly from an injury.
 This can aggravate the injury and even cause a new injury.

 Do you feel pain in any part of your body?
 At Med Plus Centers we are able to reduce pain until it is eliminated.
 We are referred by many athletes and we have an expert team to make your life healthier and more balanced.